Hisma/cline-rules-workflows/docs/getting-started.md

 Welcome to the Cline Rules & Workflows system!
 This guide will help you understand both components and get started with your own setup.

+## ⚠️ Critical: Understanding Prompt Injection

+**Before you start**: Rules inject their entire content into every prompt sent to the LLM.
+This creates significant noise and token usage if multiple rules are active.

+### Key Principles

+- **Toggle-first approach** - Load many rules, activate few
+- **Recommended baseline** - Keep `collaboration-rules.md` enabled for most tasks
+- **Maximum recommendation** - 1 global rule + 1 project rule active at any time
+- **Task-specific activation** - Enable additional rules only for current work, then disable
+- **Prefer workflows** - Use workflows over rules when possible for cleaner prompts

 ## What Are Rules and Workflows?

-### Rules
+### Rules (Use Sparingly)

 Rules provide **persistent context** to Cline about your preferences, standards, and project requirements.
-They're automatically loaded and inform every conversation.
+When enabled, they automatically inject into every conversation.

+- **⚠️ Prompt injection** - Full content added to every prompt when enabled
-- **Always active** - Loaded automatically when Cline starts
+- **Toggle control** - Enable/disable through Cline UI switches
-- **Provide context** - Help Cline understand your coding style, standards, and preferences
-- **Persistent guidance** - Apply to all interactions without needing to be invoked
+- **Persistent guidance** - Apply to all interactions while active
+- **Best practice** - Keep most disabled, enable only what you need

-### Workflows
+### Workflows (Preferred for Most Tasks)

 Workflows provide **step-by-step processes** for complex tasks.
 They're invoked on-demand when you need to execute a specific procedure.

 - **On-demand execution** - Triggered using `/workflow-name.md` commands
+- **Clean prompts** - Only inject content when explicitly invoked
 - **Process automation** - Guide you through multi-step tasks
 - **Actionable instructions** - Provide specific commands and verification steps